ferdianjovan/mavros/README.md

 $ rosinstall_generator --rosdistro melodic mavlink | tee src/.rosinstall
 ```

-Next add our custom mavros package reference
+To add our custom MAVROS package reference, open *src/.rosinstall*
 ```
 $ gedit src/.rosinstall
 ```
-Add the following lines at the end of the file.
+Then add the following lines at the end of the file.
 ```
 - git:
     local-name: mavros